This is a personal proof-of-concept project. It is not intended for production use. Please refrain from using it.

 In your infra

-Read-only probes debug reachability, DNS, TLS, and dependency failures, not just UI bugs.
-Server-log correlation names the backend line.
+Read-only probes debug reachability, DNS, TLS, and dependency failures — not just UI bugs.

 Pricing